The Bristol Bombay.

 A Bombay runs up its engines.

 L5857, Bombay "C" of 261 Squadron, one of those lost at the Kufra Oasis.
-You can just about make out a bungee cord stretched down to the tailwheel, an unofficial modification carried out at Heliopolis to help keep the castoring tailwheel straight on take-off and landing.
+You can just about make out a bungee cord stretched down to the tailwheel, an unofficial modification carried out at Almaza (Heliopolis) to help keep the castoring tailwheel straight on take-off and landing.
+Also notice the raked-back rod protruding from the bottom of the front fuselage.
+This was a tube extension to the hole the trailing wire radio aerial could be extended through.
+It stopped the wire getting caught up in the bomb racks.

 The most tragic (in terms of the number of lives lost) and notorious loss of a Bombay was on the 7th August 1942.
 A Bombay of 216 Squadron (L5814), tasked to pick up casualties from a forward landing ground, also took on board Lieutenant-General "Straffer" Gott, who had been appointed to be the new head of the British 8th Army only the day before.
 Shortly after taking off, the Bombay was attacked by German Messerschmitt Bf109 fighters and the Bombay crashed.
 General Gott and nine Army casualties were trapped in the fuselage and died.
 After the death of General Gott, Bernard Montgomery was put in charge of 8th Army instead.
 A very detailed article on the incident can be found on the 216 Squadron association website at <this link>.